 In 1820, the whaling ship Essex, from the New England island of Nantucket, was shattered and sunk by a huge sperm whale.
 The crew was left to drift in an open lifeboat in the Pacific for more than 90 days and ended up cannibalising each other to survive.

-The Watery Part of the World is Sound&Fury’s devised piece which blurs the Essex story with moments from Herman Melville’s Moby Dick, the whaling epic, to create a truly unsettling feeling of being cast adrift in an ocean that promises adventure but ends up being a tragically grim account.
-Seventy minutes of total darkness and surround sound effects are punctuated with only occasional low level lighting to show actors’ heads bobbing in the darkness to intone elegies for the dead or to question the haunted survivors.
+The Watery Part of the World was Sound&Fury’s devised piece which blurred the Essex story with moments from Herman Melville’s Moby Dick, the whaling epic, to create a truly unsettling feeling of being cast adrift in an ocean that promised adventure but ended up being a tragically grim account.
+Seventy minutes of total darkness and surround sound effects were punctuated with only occasional low-level lighting to show actors’ heads bobbing in the darkness to intone elegies for the dead or to question the haunted survivors.